anmonteiro/piaf/README.md

 ### Option 1) Setting up the sandbox

-Assuming [`nix` has been installed](https://nix.dev/tutorials/install-nix.html) and set up, run `nix-shell --pure` in the repository root.
+Assuming [`nix` has been installed](https://nix.dev/tutorials/install-nix.html) and set up, run `nix develop -c $SHELL` in the repository root.
 Once it's done building, you should have the development environment set up!

 ### Option 2) Setting up opam